raminos/claude-post/README.md

 - **sender_email**: Specify which email address to send from (will use the default SMTP credentials for authentication)
 - **sender_name**: Specify the display name that recipients will see

+**Email Address Priority**: When no custom sender_email is specified, the system uses this priority order:

+1. **DEFAULT_EMAIL** (if set in .env) - Your preferred default sender email
+2. **EMAIL_USERNAME** - The account used for SMTP authentication

-If not specified, the default NAME and EMAIL_USERNAME from your .env file will be used.
+If not specified, the default NAME from your .env file will be used for the display name.

 ## Project Structure